Renziori/Renziori/README.md

 𝄞░░░░▒▒▒▒▓▓▓ name! .
 Renzi/Ori or any nickname name!░▒▒▒▓▓

-byi. /𓅂 ➤ .
-I either had myself being a weird person due my freaky personality! you can whisp me to I stop it! 🐦
+>> byi. /𓅂 ➤ .
+I either had myself being a weird person due my freaky personality! you can whisp me to I stop it!. also when I am comfortable enough I will c+h you ^^